 Australia has been actively involved in peace operations for nearly 70 years.
-We have provided military and police personnel to more than 60 United Nations and other multilateral peace and security operations since 1947.
+We have provided military and police personnel to more than 50 United Nations and other multilateral peace and security operations since 1947.
 We continue this tradition today, with Australians serving in peace and security operations across the globe.
-As of 1 April, Australian peacekeepers are serving in the Middle East UN Truce Supervision Organisation (UNTSO), the UN Peacekeeping Force in Cyprus (UNFICYP), the UN Assistance Mission in Afghanistan (UNAMA), the UN Mission in the Republic of South Sudan (UNMISS), and the United Nations Mission in Liberia (UNMIL).
+Australian peacekeepers are currently serving in the Middle East UN Truce Supervision Organisation (UNTSO), the UN Peacekeeping Force in Cyprus (UNFICYP), and the UN Mission in the Republic of South Sudan (UNMISS).

 In our own neighbourhood, Australia has played a leading role in successful regional missions in Solomon Islands, Timor-Leste and Bougainville, Papua New Guinea.
 Australia was instrumental in the diplomacy that led to the Cambodian Peace Settlement.
 We made a major contribution to the UN Transitional Authority in Cambodia, including sending the first military contingent and providing the commander of the military component of the mission.
 Australia has also contributed to Commonwealth missions in Zimbabwe and Uganda and continues to deploy personnel to the Multinational Force and Observers in the Sinai (Egypt/Israel) and to international stabilisation efforts in Afghanistan.

-Acknowledging the strain on the peacekeeping system, Australia remains closely engaged on implementing the recommendations of the UN Peace Operations Review.
-In September 2015, we attended the Leaders’ Summit on Peacekeeping and pledged to provide strategic air lift support for UN peacekeeping operations in crisis situations, where and whenever we can.
+Acknowledging the strain on the peacekeeping system, we participated in the September 2015 Leaders’ Summit on Peacekeeping and pledged to provide strategic air lift support for UN peacekeeping operations in crisis situations, where and whenever we can.
 We also pledged to build the capacity of UN troop contributing countries in our region and increase expertise on countering improvised explosive devices.

 Australia is the 11th largest financial contributor to the UN peacekeeping budget.